 If you do not comply with the above legislation, the 104 weeks of continued wage payment may be extended from two years to three years.

 As a result of the matters here above, employers of the Dutch labour market could accrue high costs.
 Apart from a well thought out policy on sickness of employees, absenteeism insurance is for many employers an additional means to (partially) cover possible costs following sickness of employees.

 If you are hiring employees in The Netherlands, it is important that you are familiar with the Dutch laws and regulations on sickness and absenteeism.

 Would you like to know more about international employment contracts?
 ABAB Global Mobility Services has in-house expertise for legal and tax support for employers and expats.
-Please contact Lis van Engelen, global mobility specialist - employment law, on +31 485 561301 or send Lis an e-mail.
+Please contact Clea Cremers, global mobility specialist - Tax, on +31 773217715 or send Clea an e-mail.